-To make sure you stay stuck to the bars and your hands are protected after a long day of riding, you need a pair of cycling gloves.
+To make sure you stay stuck to the bars and your hands are protected after a long day of riding, you need a pair of the best gloves.
 They can provide warmth on those colder days and comfort during the summer months, and because your hands are the only things that aren’t moving as you’re riding, a good pair doubles as a personal shield.

 As long as there has been cycling, riders have always worn gloves.
-They remain as popular as ever, and you will find riders new and old wearing them whether they’re racing on the road or tearing through the trails, as cycling gloves will give them that extra edge to perform at their best.
+They remain as popular as ever, and you will find riders new and old wearing them whether they’re racing on the road or tearing through the trails, as gloves will give them that extra edge to perform at their best.

 Types Of Cycling Gloves